dotnet/csharplang/proposals/async-method-builders.md

 static async ValueTask<int> ExampleAsync() { ... }
 ```

-It is an error to apply the attribute multiple times on a given method (or local function or lambda).
+It is an error to apply the attribute multiple times on a given method.

 A developer who wants to use a specific custom builder for all of their methods can do so by putting the relevant attribute on each method.

-### Determining the builder type for an async method (or local function or lambda)
+### Determining the builder type for an async method

-When compiling an async method (or local function or lambda), the builder type is determined by:
+When compiling an async method, the builder type is determined by:
 1. using the builder type from the `AsyncMethodBuilder` attribute if one is present,
 2. otherwise, falling back to the builder type determined by previous approach. (see [spec for task-like types](https://github.com/dotnet/csharplang/blob/master/proposals/csharp-7.0/task-types.md)).